 Trace – If you test positive, a public health staff member will try to call you within 24 hours of receiving the test result.
 They will conduct a case investigation and trace the people and places you may have come in contact with while you were potentially infectious.
 While you isolate for a minimum of ten days, contact tracers will reach out to your close contacts to inform them that they were exposed, educate them on what to do and provide supports and testing information as necessary for the situation.
 Contact tracers will not use your name when reaching out to your close contacts.
 Your information will stay confidential.

 And stay in place – Close contacts of a case are considered to have been exposed to COVID-19 by being within 6 feet of a person with COVID-19 for at least 15 minutes while they were infectious.
 Close contacts are at risk for developing disease.
 Identifying, testing and quarantining close contacts limits their ability to spread disease should they become infectious and helps to limit community spread.

 What is contact tracing?

 Contact tracing is the process of identifying, notifying, and monitoring anyone who came in close contact with an individual who tested positive for COVID-19 while they were infectious.

-Contact tracing involves reaching out to people exposed to a case of COVID-19 and asking them to stay away from other people until a full incubation period (14 days) has passed.
+Contact tracing involves reaching out to people exposed to a case of COVID-19 and asking them to stay away from other people until 10 days have passed.
 By staying home for 10 days, or a 7-day quarantine with a negative test on or after day 5 of quarantine, quarantined close contacts are not able to spread the virus to others if they go on to have the disease.